BAL17/Portfolio/README.md

 # Portfolio
-:information_desk_person: Just a little about me
+:scroll: Just a little about me :scroll: